lukmaz/ethver/README.md

 ```

 As a result, EthVer will produce 3 files:
-* `micro_v1.sol` --- a Solidity file with the code of the contract which can be deployed in Ethereum
+* `micro_v1.sol` --- a Solidity file with the code of the contract which can be deployed in Ethereum,
-* `micro_v1.scen` --- a scenario file with web3.js commands that executes the contract
+* `micro_v1.scen` --- a scenario file with web3.js commands to execute the contract,
-* `micro_v1.prism` --- a file that can be opened in PRISM and verified against the properties from `micro_v.prism`
+* `micro_v1.prism` --- a file that can be opened in PRISM and verified against the properties from `micro_v.prism`.

 ## The lexical structure of ETV